Farmer Wants a Wife (American TV series)

 Farmer Wants a Wife is an American reality television series, based on the British show of the same name, in which a bachelor farmer chooses a potential romantic partner among a group of 10 single city women.

 The series first aired on The CW from April 30 to June 25, 2008.

-The first American version consisted of 8 episodes, during which 10 women are trying to be chosen by a bachelor farmer.
+The first American season consisted of 8 episodes, during which 10 women are trying to be chosen by a bachelor farmer.
 In that the format differed from the other international versions.
 Shooting locations in the United States were St. Charles, Orchard Farm, and Portage des Sioux, all in Missouri.

-A second American version premiered on Fox in March 2023, with country music singer Jennifer Nettles serving as host.
+In 2022, it was announced that the series would be revived, with the first series of the revival premiering on Fox in March 2023, with country music singer Jennifer Nettles serving as host.

+The CW

 The Farmer

 Biographical data from The CW unless otherwise noted.

-The city women
+The City Women

 Biographical data from The CW unless otherwise noted.